LA-MARRVEL: A Knowledge-Grounded, Language-Aware LLM Framework for Clinically Robust Rare Disease Gene Prioritization: Introduction

-To bridge these gaps, we introduce LA-MARRVEL, a language-aware reranking system that sits on top of a knowledge-driven high-recall pipeline.
-Rather than supplanting established bioinformatics tools, our goal is to further prioritize candidate genes, yielding a more concise, accurate, and defensible list.
-LA-MARRVEL brings together three pieces.
+To bridge these gaps, we introduce LA-MARRVEL, a language-aware reranking system that sits on top of a knowledge-driven high-recall pipeline, AI-MARRVEL\citep{Mao2024}.
+Rather than supplanting established bioinformatics tools, our goal is to further prioritize candidate genes, yielding a more concise and accurate list.
+LA-MARRVEL has two core components.
 First, we provide expert-engineered context: curated phenotype and disease information that gives the model the right facts at the right time.
 Second, we use a ranked voting method (Tideman's method)\citep{Tideman1987} to combine multiple responses into a single, consensus gene order.
-The ranked voting method decreases randomness and favors choices supported by repeated evidence.
-Lastly, we integrate this layer with the AI-MARRVEL pipeline \citep{Mao2024}, which already produces strong first-stage ranks and gene annotations. (\Cref{fig:F1})
+This voting step increases ranking stability by aggregating across responses and favoring candidates supported by consistent evidence.

 We evaluate LA-MARRVEL on three real-world patient cohorts \textemdash Baylor Genetics (BG), Deciphering Developmental Disorders (DDD), and the Undiagnosed Diseases Network (UDN).
-These datasets come from independent cohorts which are representative of cases commonly encountered in clinical practice.
+These datasets come from independent cohorts which reflect real-world diagnosed cohorts from independent sources.
 We compare our approach to widely used diagnostic tools (e.g., Exomiser\citep{Jacobsen2022} and LIRICAL\citep{Robinson2020}) and to general-purpose LLMs.
-Across the three cohorts, we demonstrated LA-MARRVEL improves top-rank accuracy without compromising recall, resulting in more reliable prioritization of the causal gene and consequently reducing the downstream review burden.
+Across the three cohorts, we demonstrated LA-MARRVEL improves top-rank accuracy while maintaining high recall overall, resulting in more reliable prioritization of the causal gene and consequently reducing the downstream review burden (\Cref{fig:F1}).

-A notable advantage of LA-MARRVEL is its transparency.
-For each ranked gene, the system provides plain-language explanations of how the patient’s phenotypes correspond to the gene’s known disease features and how the observed variants accord with the expected mode of inheritance.
-As the explanation is derived from expert knowledge and produced using a consensus-based methodology, LA-MARRVEL helps clinicians can more confidently evaluate and rely on the analytic result.
-Consequently, clinician effort can be redirected from preliminary data triage toward substantive clinical decision.
+A notable advantage of LA-MARRVEL is its transparency and explainability.
+For each ranked gene, the system provides plain-language explanations describing how the patient’s phenotypes correspond to known disease features and how observed variants align with the expected mode of inheritance.
+These explanations are grounded in curated domain knowledge and generated using a consensus-based methodology, enabling users to trace how heterogeneous evidence contributes to the final gene ranking and to critically evaluate the reasoning underlying the result.
+We therefore present LA-MARRVEL as a language-aware reranking framework designed to improve the robustness and interpretability of rare-disease gene prioritization within existing diagnostic workflows.